 To help with the sorting process, many companies are turning to artificial intelligence (AI).
 Leveraging data from aptitude, attitude and behavioral assessments developed by organizational psychologist, AI can determine which employees have true leadership potential, allowing them to devote scarce resources for leadership development more effectively.
 Better yet, AI tools can help coach HiPo employees to develop the skills needed to fulfill that potential.

 Determining which employees have high potential has long been an inexact science, based on a manager’s subjective assessment or “gut feeling.”
-Worse, unconscious bias can cloud managers’ judgment, hindering career advancement for women and minorities.
+Worse, unconscious bias can cloud managers’ judgment, hindering career advancement for women and minorities, according to Frontiers in Psychology.

 “You can train AI to ignore a person’s race and gender, but you can’t train the human brain to ignore these things,” says Dr. Tomas Chamorro-Premuzic, professor of business psychology at University College London and author of I, Human: AI, Automation and the Quest to Reclaim What Makes Us Unique.
 “The potential for AI to be used for fairer, more equitable, diverse, and inclusive identification of HiPos is clear.”